+Monster's Lair

-Monster's Lair This is the den of the dreaded Seven-Headed Snow Monster of Snurth.
+This is the den of the dreaded Seven-Headed Snow Monster of Snurth.
 It is quite chilly in here, and ice covers the floor and walls.
 A ladder protrudes from a hole in the ground, and sunlight comes from the cave entrance to the east.
-The Snow Monster, bellowing loudly, blocks the eastern exit.
+The Snow Monster, bellowing loudly, blocks the eastern exit. > DOWN\SOUTH.TAKE DART GUN.WEST.UP

+Carpentry Shop

->DOWN.SOUTH.TAKE DART GUN.
-WEST .UP Carpentry Shop A carpenter gnome is sitting here, twiddling his thumbs.
-There is a glass jar here.
-The glass jar contains: a quantity of pomegranate juice.
-There is a small cardhoard box here.
+Carpenter gnome is sitting here, twiddling his thumbs.
+There is a glass jar chere.
+The glass jar contains: a quantity of pomearanate juice

+There is a small cardboard box here.